Dirt (Alice in Chains album): Packaging and title

 The cover shoot took place at Schenck's Hollywood studio on June 14, 1992, with the supervision of drummer Sean Kinney.
 After the eight hour photo session, O'Brien went to the bathroom and left her wig embedded in the dirt.
 Schenck then snapped a few photos, which were later used for the 1999 box set Music Bank.

 For many years, fans believed that the model on the cover was Staley's then-girlfriend, Demri Parrott, but Schenck revealed to Revolver Magazine in 2011 that the girl was actually Mariah O'Brien, with whom he had previously worked on the cover of Spinal Tap's single "Bitch School".
 The magazine also published behind the scenes photos from the shoot featuring O'Brien.
 Schenck told Revolver Magazine:

 In an interview with the Canadian magazine M.E.A.T. in December 1992, Layne Staley said about the cover:

 The cover was referenced on the music video for Alice in Chains' 2009 single "A Looking in View".
 At the 6:55 mark of the video, a woman (played by Sacha Senisch) is seen lying on a cracked desert floor similarly to Dirts cover.
 "A Looking in View" was featured on Alice in Chains' fourth studio album, Black Gives Way to Blue, released exactly 17 years after Dirt, on September 29, 2009.

 Release and commercial performance

 Upon its release in September 1992, Dirt peaked at number six on the Billboard 200 and charted for 102 weeks, ending at number 196 in the week of September 24, 1994.
-Dirt granted Alice in Chains international recognition, and the album was certified five times platinum status in the United States, platinum status in Canada and gold status in the UK.
+Dirt granted Alice in Chains international recognition, and the album was certified 5× platinum in the United States, platinum in Canada and gold in the UK.
 The album had sold 3,358,000 copies in the United States as of 2008.
+It is the band's most commercially successful album.
 A remastered reissue of the album was released on vinyl on November 23, 2009.
+Dirt included the top-30 singles "Would?", "Them Bones", "Angry Chair", "Rooster", and "Down in a Hole", all of which had accompanying music videos.

 The album returned to the top 10 of the Billboard 200 chart at No. 9 following the release of its 30th anniversary reissue on September 23, 2022.